Best Android smartwatch 2025

 First and foremost, Android users should look at the best Wear OS watches, since they have the best integration with your smartphone.
 But not all Wear OS watches are created equal.

 Fossil, a mainstay on this list for years, have left Wear OS behind after years struggling to adjust to the new Wear OS 3 ecosystem.
-Mobvoi itself took a year longer than expected to update its Wear OS 2 watches to 3, and its latest flagship TicWatch Pro 5 and Pro 5 Enduro are still running the Wear OS 4 beta, with no Google Assistant and the upcoming Wear OS 5 unconfirmed.
+Mobvoi itself took a year longer than expected to update its Wear OS 2 watches to 3, and its latest flagship TicWatch Pro 5 and Pro 5 Enduro are still running Wear OS 4, with no Google Assistant and the upcoming Wear OS 5 unconfirmed.

 OnePlus is the most promising new option in the Android smartwatch space, with the Watch 3 fixing many of our complaints with its first Wear OS generation.
 Buyers in Europe and Asia could also consider Xiaomi, now that it's adopted Wear OS, but we've yet to review these watches.